jaey8den/cdg-turtle/README.md

 ## What's next

 I have started looking for another method to complete this project and will update here when I do.

+### 2025-09-28

+Update: I have completed the project using konva, you can find it [here](https://github.com/jaey8den/cdg-konva).